OriontDev/anonymous-letter/README.md

 # 📬 Anonymous Letter

-**Anonymous Letter** is a minimalist web app built with **React.js + Vite** and powered by **Firebase Firestore**, where users can send anonymous letters to anyone — no accounts, no names, just words.
+**Anonymous Letter** is a minimalist web app built with **React.js + Vite** and also powered by **Firebase Firestore**, where users can send anonymous letters to anyone.
+No accounts, no names, just words.

-You can leave heartfelt messages, secret compliments, or even a surprise note to brighten someone’s day — and they’ll never know it was you.
+You can leave heartfelt messages, secret compliments, or even a surprise note to brighten someone’s day, and they’ll never know it was you.
 Want to know if someone left a message for you?
 Just search your name and see!
+(inspired by the we "The Unsent Project")

 ---

 ## ✨ Features

-- ✅ **Send a letter** to anyone by their name — no registration required.
+- ✅ **Send a letter** to anyone by their name, no registration required.
-- 🙈 **Stay anonymous** — your name is never asked or stored.
+- 🙈 **Stay anonymous** your name is never asked or stored.
 - 🔍 **Search** for your name to check if someone left a letter for you.
 - 🎨 **Choose a background color** to make your letter unique and personal.
-- 📱 **Responsive design** — works on desktop and mobile.
+- 📱 **Responsive design** works on desktop and mobile.

 ---